psilord/buffer-space-mode/REFERENCES.md

 (delete-overlay *bsm-xxx*)

-;; NOTE: There is some disagreement if the overlay is actuaally ;; deleted and reclaimable by the garbage collector or if it is ;; hiding out somewhere in some list making all overlays slower ;; ald slower.
-So, buffer-space should best make one or two overlays ;; that it moves areound and changes the contents of.
+;; NOTE: There is some disagreement if the overlay is actually ;; deleted and reclaimable by the garbage collector or if it is ;; hiding out somewhere in some list making all overlays slower ;; and slower.
+So, buffer-space should at best make one or two overlays ;; that it moves around, displays, and changes the contents of as needed.
 ```